ankrutik/notes/aws/solutions_arch_cert/notes.md

 NACL > Edit Subnet associations:  to add or remove subnets from NACL

-The rule sequence matters since it checks the first passing rule, the rules are evaluated in ascending order of rule number starting with 100.
-Deny rules need to be before Allow rules.
+The rule sequence matters since it checks the first passing rule, the rules are evaluated in ascending order of rule number starting with 100. **Deny rules need to be before Allow rules.**

 Ephemeral ports are a range of ports that are randomly allocated to incoming sessions to server.
 The port is then used for the lifetime of the communication session.

-NACLs are stateless i.e. inbound and outbound rules need to be defined separately, creation of inbound rule doesn't create corresponding outbound rule.
+NACLs are stateless which means inbound and outbound rules need to be defined separately.
+Creation of inbound rule doesn't create corresponding outbound rule.

 Internet Gateway > Route Table > **NACL** > Security Group

-### Contrast with Security groups
+**Contrast with Security groups**

 - NACLs act before Security Groups.
 - NACLs can have IP block lists
 - NACLs are at subnet level while Security Groups are at instance level

+See *Security groups vs Network ACLs*

 ## lab: Custom VPCs and ELBs